electricimp/LIS3DH/README.md

 ### enable(*[state]*)

 The *enable()* method enables or disables all three axes on the accelerometer.
 The method takes an optional boolean parameter, *state*.
 By default *state* is set to `true` and the accelerometer is enabled.
 When *state* is `false`, the accelerometer will be disabled.
+From startup, axes are by default enabled.

 ```squirrel
 function goToSleep() {